Amani-Ishimwe/posinnove/README.md

-# Node.js Auth API with JWT
+# Posinnove User Authentication API with JWT

 Welcome!
 This is a simple yet solid authentication system built using **Node.js**, **Express**, **MongoDB**, and **JWT**.
 It lets users register, log in, and log out securely, with hashed passwords and protected routes.